JAGUARAVI/EasyEmbedPages/README.md

     allowStop: true, // enable if you want the stop button to appear used to stop the interactive process
     time: 300000, // the idle time after which you want to stop the interactive process
-    ratelimit: 2 // ratelimit (in seconds) to prevent reaction spam, optional.
+    ratelimit: 2000 // ratelimit (in milliseconds) to prevent reaction spam, optional.
 },
 (embed) => {
     // this function will codeblock the whole description!